mvpete/aspekt/README.md

 ### Usage

 The foundation of Aspekt is the base Aspect.
 In order to utilize Aspects, just derive from Aspekt.Aspect and implement the OnEntry, OnExit, OnException methods.
-Currently, Aspekt only supports method processing but I'm hoping to implement class and property aspects.
+Aspekt will only call the calls implemented on the class i.e. OnEntry, OnExit, OnException -- the issue here now becomes inheritence in Aspects...

 Also, no PDBs are generated.